artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 - **DECODE stage**
   In this stage, information about the source of the operands is provided:
+  - **RF/Im** means the operand comes from the Register File or from the Immediate.
+  - **Byp** means the operand is obtained through a forwarding path.

   - *Way-0*: Instruction `mul t1, t5, t6` (5th iteration).
 Both operands come from the Register File.
   - *Way-1*: Instruction `addi t2, t2, -1` (5th iteration).
-The first operand comes through forwarding (see the line with the arrow), while the second comes from the Immediate.
+The first operand comes through forwarding, while the second comes from the Immediate.

-10. To stop the simulator, close the simulation window.
+10. To stop the simulator, first close the simulation window.
+Then, in VSCode, open the Terminal window located at the bottom of the application and press `Ctrl+C` three times.